iRobotEducation/create3_docs/docs/lessons/pwp/cheat-sheets.md

 * def and async def can have return values, but not when tagged by an event
 * events happen simultaneously
 * event functions don't use return values

+[^1]: Python is governed by the Python Software Foundation.
+[^2]: All trademarks mentioned are the property of their respective owners.